-O’Donnell Consulting Engineers, Inc. has specialized expertise in nuclear component design, analyses, review, and verification.
-We offer a combination of analytical, design, testing and technical problem solving skills to meet the needs of nuclear power industry clients.
-We utilize linear and non-linear finite element analyses to simulate complex thermal transients and structural responses of various components for nuclear power plants.
+We offer design, testing and troubleshooting to meet the needs of nuclear power industry clients.
+This includes linear and non-linear finite element analysis to simulate complex thermal transients and structural responses of various components for nuclear power plants.

 Dr. William J. O’Donnell, President, co-invented the Mechanical Stress Improvement Process used to relieve stresses in welded joints subjected to stress corrosion cracking.
 The process has been applied in many nuclear power plants throughout the world.

-Our engineers have also contributed to the development of analysis methods for fatigue, fracture, limit analysis, plasticity, creep ratcheting, dynamic loads and elevated temperature design – successfully serving clients (major nuclear utilities and U.S. Nuclear Steam Supply System manufacturers) from England, Japan, Germany, France, and Spain as well as across the United States.
+We have successfully served clients (major nuclear utilities, U.S. Nuclear Steam Supply System and other manufacturers) from England, Japan, Germany, France, and Spain as well as across the United States.
 A few of the components we have worked on include: